On this page I provide some example applications of the UnBlur code.

 We can now attempt to UnBlur this blurred image:

 The last option here specifies a maximum of 50 iterations; we get a good result with fewer, but this squeezes out slightly better results.
 On execution, you will now note that the MAE of the initial estimate (0.70%) is superior to that of the input image (0.94%); it quickly drops to 0.3%, and then drops more slowly.
 After 50 iterations it is down to 0.195%.
 The final estimate is:

-Flicking back and forth between the blurred and unblurred images shows the significant improvement:
+Flipping back and forth between the blurred and UnBlurred images shows the significant improvement:

 Comparing to the original image, however, it is again clear that the deblurring is not perfect:

 The “halos” of edges are a common feature of deblurring.
 Despite our not using Fourier space, they are of the same ilk as Gibbs ringing; here, they arise through the iteration process.
 They fundamentally occur because some (not all) parts of the image do not have enough unambiguous information in them for us to infer where the blurred edges should be moved to, and correspond to the problem of dividing by the zeros of the Fourier transform’s PSF in Fourier space.